WAP Systems and Labeled Subshifts: Dynamical properties of

 Let $\tau : L_1 \to L_2$ be a bijection with $L_1, L_2 \subset \N$.
 In honor of the book \emph{One, Two, Three,\dots Infinity} we will refer to the following as the \emph{Gamow transformation} induced by $\tau$.
-For an $\N$-vector $\mm$ with $supp \ \mm \subset L_2$ we let $\tau^* \mm = \mm \circ \tau$ so that $supp \ \tau^* \mm = \tau^{-1} supp \ \mm \subset L_1$.
+For an $\N$-vector $\mm$ with $supp \ \mm \subset L_2$ we let $\tau^* \mm = \mm \circ \tau$ so that $supp \ \tau^* \mm = \tau^{-1}( supp \ \mm) \subset L_1$.
 Thus, $\tau^* : FIN(L_2) \to FIN(L_1)$ is a monoid isomorphism which also preserves the lattice properties.

-For $\M \in \L \A \B(L_2)$ we let $\tau^* \M = \{ \ \tau^* \mm \ : \mm \in \M \}$ and for $\Phi \subset \L \A \B(L_2)$ we will let $\tau^* \Phi = \{ \tau^* \NN : \NN \in \Phi \}$.
-Thus, $\tau^*$ is a bijection from $\L \A \B(L_2)$ to $\L \A \B(L_1)$ with inverse $(\tau^{-1})^*$.
+For $\M \in \LAB(L_2)$ we let $\tau^* \M = \{ \ \tau^* \mm \ : \mm \in \M \}$ and for $\Phi \subset \LAB(L_2)$ we will let $\tau^* \Phi = \{ \tau^* \NN : \NN \in \Phi \}$.
+Thus, $\tau^*$ is a bijection from $\LAB(L_2)$ to $\LAB(L_1)$ with inverse $(\tau^{-1})^*$.

-Given $\ell \in \N$, let $\ell' = max \ \tau([1,\ell] \ \cap \ L_1)$.
-It follows from the definition (\ref{label06}) of the metric on $\L \A \B$ that $d(\M_1,\M_2) \leq 2^{-\ell'}$ implies $d(\tau^*(\M_1),\tau^*(\M_2)) \leq 2^{-\ell}$.
-Thus, the $\tau^*$ is uniformly continuous on $\L \A \B(L_2) $ and so is a homeomorphism from $\L \A \B(L_2)$ onto $\L \A \B(L_1)$.
+Given $\ell \in \N$, let $\ell' = \max \ \tau([1,\ell] \ \cap \ L_1)$.
+It follows from the definition (\ref{label06}) of the metric on $\LAB$ that $d(\M_1,\M_2) \leq 2^{-\ell'}$ implies $d(\tau^*(\M_1),\tau^*(\M_2)) \leq 2^{-\ell}$.
+Thus, the $\tau^*$ is uniformly continuous on $\LAB(L_2) $ and so is a homeomorphism from $\LAB(L_2)$ onto $\LAB(L_1)$.

-Clearly, $\tau^*$ preserves all label operations, e.g. $\tau^*( \M - \rr) = \tau^* \M - \tau^* \rr$ for $\M \in \L \A \B(L_2)$ and $supp \ \rr \subset L_2$.
-Thus, $\tau^*$ is an action isomorphism relating the $FIN(L_2)$ action on $\L \A \B(L_2)$ to the $FIN(L_1)$ action on $\L \A \B(L_1)$.
-Hence, it induces an Ellis semigroup isomorphism from $\E(\Phi)$ to $\E(\tau^*(\Phi))$ where $\Phi$ is a compact, invariant subset of $\L \A \B(L_2)$.
-Also $\Theta(\tau^* \M) = \tau^* \Theta(\M)$ for $\M \in \L \A \B(L_2)$.
+Clearly, $\tau^*$ preserves all label operations, e.g. $\tau^*( \M - \rr) = \tau^* \M - \tau^* \rr$ for $\M \in \LAB(L_2)$ and $\rr \in FIN(L_2)$.
+Thus, $\tau^*$ is an action isomorphism relating the $FIN(L_2)$ action on $\LAB(L_2)$ to the $FIN(L_1)$ action on $\LAB(L_1)$.
+Hence, it induces an Ellis semigroup isomorphism from $\E(\Phi)$ to $\E(\tau^*(\Phi))$ where $\Phi$ is a compact, invariant subset of $\LAB(L_2)$.
+Also $\Theta(\tau^* \M) = \tau^* \Theta(\M)$ for $\M \in \LAB(L_2)$.

-Finally, $\tau^* \M$ is of bounded, finite type, finitary, simple, recurrent or strongly recurrent iff $\M$ satisfies the corresponding property.
-In the finitary case, $\F$ is an external element for $\M$ iff $\tau^* \F$ is an external element for $\tau^* \M$.
+Thus, all of the label properties are preserved by $\tau^*$.
+For example, $\tau^* \M$ is bounded, of finite type, finitary, simple, semi-simple, WAP, recurrent or strongly recurrent iff $\M$ satisfies the corresponding property.
+A label $\F$ is an external element for $\E(\Theta(\M))$ iff $\tau^* \F$ is an external element for $\E(\Theta(\tau^* \M)$.